All of our cymbidiums are grown outdoors. They are under 55% shade cloth with direct sunlight all day.

-All of my cymbidiums are watered once a week or every other week during the winter, depending on the level of moisture in the air.
-During the growing season (spring and summer), I generally water a minimum of once a week, and sometimes up to 2-3 times a week when the temperatures get above 80 degrees.
+All of our cymbidiums are watered once a week or every other week during the winter, depending on the level of moisture in the air.
+During the growing season (spring and summer), we generally water a minimum of once a week, and sometimes up to 2-3 times a week when the temperatures get above 80 degrees.
 During hot and/or windy weather (especially when the Santa Ana winds are blowing), the plants tend to dry out much quicker and require watering every other day or even daily for the smaller pots.

 Coconut Husk Based Mix for Cymbidium Orchids

-I use a mixture of medium and small size coconut chips with an addition of about 10% perlite #3.
+We use a mixture of medium and small size coconut chips with an addition of about 10% perlite #3.
 The plants have been growing extremely well from 3 inch pots all the way to 2 gallon pots.
 Dolomite Lime and Gypsum are also added during repotting.

 Seedlings just out of flask are planted in 4 inch community pots (10 plants per pot) with the same mix as above.
 In the past we have tried cell trays with different media, and all tend to dry out to quickly in our growing conditions.
 The community pots provide a much more successful option, with a much larger success rate in a shorter period of time.